-Use Profile Management policies to map setting names in the .ini file and the .adm or .admx file, and to understand how the Profile Management variables (for example, !ctx_internetcache!) expand

-- When pasting inclusions and exclusions from the .ini file, remove the trailing = (equals sign) from each item - Do not add an initial backslash to inclusions and exclusions
+- Use Profile Management policies to map setting names in the .ini file and the .adm or .admx file, and to understand how the Profile Management variables (for example, !ctx_internetcache!) expand - When pasting inclusions and exclusions from the .ini file, remove the trailing = (equals sign) from each item - Do not add an initial backslash to inclusions and exclusions

 Registry inclusion list

+D. C. HAVEL

 Default Value

 Registry exclusion list

 Default Value

-Software\Microsoft\AppV\Client\Integrati on=

-Software\Microsoft\AppV\Client\Publishi ng=
+Software\Microsoft\AppV\Client\Integration n=

+Software\Microsoft\AppV\Client\Publishing g= -

 Software\Microsoft\Speech_OneCore=

-Note: If you are using Microsoft App-V, to quired as documented at Profile Management and App-V. his exclusion is not correct and different exclusions are re-
+Note: If you are using Microsoft App-V, this quired as documented at Profile Management and App-V. s exclusion is not correct and different exclusions are re-

 Folder inclusion list

 Default Value

-All folders in the profile are included by d efault.
+All folders in the profile are included by default.

 Folder exclusion list

 Folders in this table are excluded from synchronization.

+Default Value

+!ctx_internetcache!=

+!ctx_localappdata!\Google\Chrome\User Data\Default\Cache=

+!ctx_localappdata!\Google\Chrome\User Data\Default\Cached Theme Images=